tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

     Major

-Note, a commit containing a version increment has to mention the kind of change which caused it in the commit message, as well as the new version number\.
+Note that a commit containing a version increment has to mention the new version number in its commit message, as well as the kind of change which caused it\.

-Note further that the version number of a package currently exists in 3 places\.
+Note further that the version number of a package currently exists in three places\.
 An increment has to update all of them:

   1. The package implementation\.